Asynchronous Function Calls

 And again, a little bit more formal.
 The std::async calls in lines 23, 27, and 30 create a data channel between the two endpoints' future and promise.
 The promise immediately starts to execute its work package.
 But that is only the default behavior.
 By the get call, the future requests the result of Its work packages.

-Rainer D 6 P2 540x540Modernes C++ Mentoring
+Rainer D 6 P2 500x500Modernes C++ Mentoring

 Eager or lazy evaluation

-Eager or lazy evaluation are two orthogonal strategies, to calculate the result of an expression.
-In the case of eager evaluation, the expression will immediately be evaluated, in the case of lazy evaluation, the expression will only be evaluated if needed.
+Eager or lazy evaluation are two orthogonal strategies to calculate the result of an expression.
+In the case of eager evaluation, the expression will immediately be evaluated; in the case of lazy evaluation, the expression will only be evaluated if needed.
 Often lazy evaluation is called call-by-need.
-With lazy evaluation, you save time and compute power, because there is no evaluation on suspicion.
+With lazy evaluation, you save time and compute power because there is no evaluation on suspicion.
 An expression can be a mathematical calculation, a function, or a std::async call.

-The program shows the different behavior.
+The program shows different behavior.

 1